my experiences with parad goli

 Seven years have passed since the incident, but my cousin recently called me to inquire about ways to prevent seasonal flu and boost her son’s immune system as he attends coaching classes.
 Her call brought back memories of the previous incident.

 I frequently receive calls from people all over India who are worried about ingesting Parad Goli.
 This is due to the common misconception that it is fatal.
-The reason for these calls is that a blog post I wrote a few years ago about Mugdha Ras (Parad Goli) is ranked number one on Google.
+The reason for these calls is a blog post I wrote a few years ago about Mugdha Ras (Parad Goli) ranked number one on Google.

 Only a small percentage of these callers report experiencing mild symptoms like loose motions or mild abdominal pain.
 However, the major concern seems to be the panic caused by the belief that they have ingested mercury.